UCL-VR/ubiq/Unity/Assets/Samples/Readme.txt

 The Samples folder demonstrates how to use Ubiq.

-The Social folder is where to start.
-It contains a fully functional social application showing off what Ubiq can do.
+The Social scene is where to start.
+It contains a social application which uses all of Ubiq's features.

 The Boids folder contains an example of a networked application without the additional functionality in the social sample (Avatars, UI, etc).